wutali/nextjs-netlify-blog-template/README.md

-# Next.js blog template for Netlify
+# Next.js blogging template for Netlify

-This is a boilerplate for building blogs with only Netlify stacks.
+Next.js blogging template for Netlify is a boilerplate for building blogs with only Netlify stacks.

 There are some boilerplate or tutorials for the combination of Next.js and Netlify on GitHub.
-These resources have good documentation and good tutorial to get started Next.js and Netlify easily but they are too simple if you want to build blogs having common feature like tagging.
+These resources have documentation and good tutorial to get started Next.js and Netlify quickly, but they are too simple to build blogs with standard features like tagging.

-Next.js blog template for Netlify has already implemented these common features for building blogs with only using Next.js and Netlify stacks.
+Next.js blogging template for Netlify has already implemented these standard features for building blogs with only using Next.js and Netlify stacks.

 ## Demo